 The American Association of Christian Counselors (AACC) is committed to assisting Christian counselors by equipping clinical, pastoral, and lay caregivers with biblical truth and psychological insights so they can minister to hurting persons and help them move to personal wholeness, interpersonal competence, mental stability, and spiritual maturity.
 For more information, visit www.aacc.net.

-We sponsor events, classes, and groups addressing a wide range of spiritual, emotional, and psychological issues.
-Browse current and upcoming offerings below; for more information or to register, please contact Berkeley Christian Counselors at (510) 548-5858 or firstname.lastname@example.org.
+Normally, we sponsor events, classes, and groups addressing a wide range of spiritual, emotional, and psychological issues, but due to Covid-19, we are not currently offering these.
+If you are interested, please check back on this page or contact Berkeley Christian Counselors at (510) 548-5858 or email@example.com for more information.

 Session One: Mindfulness & Self-Compassion Mindfulness is the ability to be aware, in the present moment, of thoughts, emotions, physical sensations, and actions without judging or criticizing yourself or your experience.
 Mindfulness has a rich history in many spiritual traditions.
 For Christians, mindfulness can become the practice of being quiet and listening to self and God, experiencing God’s truth and grace (accepting ourselves as we are while acknowledging our need for change), and learning compassion toward ourselves and others.